 Emotional abuse – any act or omission that results in adverse or impaired psychological, social, intellectual and emotional functioning or development.

 Neglect – the persistent failure to meet a child’s basic physical or psychological needs, leading to adverse or impaired physical or emotional functioning or development.

 It is important to be aware that children can harm other children.
 These behaviours are outside of what may be considered normal range, and can extend to bullying, violence or sexual assault.
 Therefore when a child alleges inappropriate harmful behaviour by another child then the child protection procedures outlined in this policy must be followed for both.

-The school provides staff development to ensure staff are aware of the indicators of abuse and the procedures to report.
-Community liaison social workers from the Department of Child, Youth and Family Services [CYFS] are available to assist schools in this area of staff development.
-All staff members should have access to a copy of Breaking the Cycle: An Interagency Guide to Child Abuse (a companion document to the protocols available from CYFS).
+The school provides staff development to ensure staff are aware of the indicators of abuse and the procedures to report (see above).
+Community liaison social workers from the Te Oranga Tamariki are available to assist schools in this area of staff development.
+All staff members should have access to a copy of Breaking the Cycle: An Interagency Guide to Child Abuse (a companion document to the protocols available from Oranga Tamariki).